cchalmers/pcg-random/README.md

 Haskell bindings to the PCG random number generator http://www.pcg-random.org.

-> PCG is a family of simple fast space-efficient statistically good algorithms for random number generation with better-than-typical cryptographic security
+> PCG is a family of simple fast space-efficient statistically good algorithms for random number generation.
+Unlike many general-purpose RNGs, they are also hard to predict.

 Implements the standard multiple stream generator as well as the fast, single and unique variants.